QUARRY ROCK IS CLOSED

 Each section runs close to suburban areas in parts and they are all very well used.
 Each of the four sections takes about 4 or 5 hours to do and makes for a great weekend hike.
 Shorter stretches, like from Deep Cove to Quarry Rock, take only about an hour one-way.

 The section of the Baden Powell Trail from just above Panorama Park in Deep Cove to Quarry Rock is about a 1-hour hike.
-It’s a beautiful trail through the trees with a fair number of stairs that’s suitable for most people.
+It’s a beautiful trail through the trees and not overly strenuous though it does have a decent amount of stairs.
 The view from the top on a sunny day is absolutely spectacular, and makes for a great resting spot before returning back down the hill.

 Baden Powell Trail Video